jillesca/yangsuite/one-container-alternative/README.md

 Then visit <http://localhost:8480>, accept the EULA, and use `developer/developer` to enter YANG Suite.

-Volumes are used to store the YANG Suite `ys-data` directory, where settings and data are stored.
+The named volume `yangsuite-one-container-data` is used to store the YANG Suite `ys-data` directory, where settings and data are stored.

 ## Development

-`uwsgi` is used as `http` server, you can open ports on the [uwsgi ini file.](config/build-assets/uwsgi.ini#L24)
+`uwsgi` is used as `http` server for YANG Suite front end, you can open ports on the [uwsgi ini file.](config/build-assets/uwsgi.ini#L24)

 You can pass the environment variables `YS_ADMIN_USER`, `YS_ADMIN_PASS` and `YS_ADMIN_EMAIL`, to do so, adjust the `make build` command, so they are set at build time.